You may be able to bring family members to Greece from your country of origin — but you must apply very soon after getting refugee status.

-- A recent family status certificate or any other document that proves the relationship and the age of the person(s) coming to Greece.
-These documents should be officially certified prior to be used in Greece and officially translated.
-In the Greek Ministry of Foreign Affairs you can see what it is required for the certification for documents issued by different countries:
+• A recent family status certificate or any other document proves the relationship and the age of the person(s) coming to Greece.
+These documents should be officially certified prior to being used in Greece and officially translated.
+In the Greek Ministry of Foreign Affairs you can see what it is required for the certification of documents issued by different countries:

 In case the family members entering Greece are the parents of the recognized refugee (this does not apply in case the applicant is an unaccompanied minor) – regardless of the time of the application, you will need:

-For every case of application of family reunification if it is made after 3 months from the notification of the decision that recognize them as refugee (this does not apply in case the applicant is an unaccompanied minor):
+For every case of application of family reunification if it is made after 3 months from the notification of the decision that recognizes them as a refugee (this does not apply in case the applicant is an unaccompanied minor):

-NOTE: If the family members or the applicant have the possibility to issue the certificates required by the authorities of their country of origin, these documents should be officially certified prior to be used in Greece and officially translated.
-In the Greek Ministry of Foreign Affairs you can see what it is required for the certification for documents issued by different countries:
+NOTE: If the family members or the applicant have the possibility to issue the certificates required by the authorities of their country of origin, these documents should be officially certified prior to being used in Greece and officially translated.
+In the Greek Ministry of Foreign Affairs you can see what it is required for the certification of documents issued by different countries:

 NOTE: The inability of the applicant to provide the competent authorities with the accurate photocopies of the family member(s)’s passport(s) or the family status certificate, cannot be the only reason to reject the application, as the Asylum Service can conduct an interview to verify the family tights or any other kind of research.
 However, the family members should have passports in order for the VISA to be adjusted inside them.

-Most probably the only case where the family members of the recognized refugee will not be able to issue passports, will be the case of stateless people.
-If that is the case the Greek Ministry of Foreign Affairs will determine what can be used instead of passports in order to travel to Greece with the issued VISA.
-After a communication with the competent Asylum Office, they told me that they haven’t come across such a case, so they are do not know how it will work in practice.
+Most probably the only case where the family members of the recognized refugee will not be able to issue passports will be the case of stateless people.
+If that is the case, the Greek Ministry of Foreign Affairs will determine what can be used instead of passports in order to travel to Greece with the issued VISA.
+After communicating with the competent Asylum Office, they do not know how it will work in practice.

 Who can apply